ggwozdz2/JNP1-Projects/README.md

 ## organism

-The main goal was to implement interactions between organisms, which were templates; interactions varied based on what type of organism meet.
+The main goal was to implement interactions between organisms, which were templates; interactions varied based on what type of organisms meet.

 _Topics_: Templates, classes, constexpr functions, templates with variable number of arguments, fold expressions.